SorenMV/rob1b217/README.md

 ## go_to_point_csa:

 This is a simplified version of the code, may be good for understanding ROS concepts as well as the coordinate frame.
-(For some reason it can't compile right now, but the code should me fine)

 ## Running the code on the turtlebot (Remember to source the workspace!)